David Wright, M.A., Ph.D., F.S.A., F.S.G.

 As this country has not been invaded since 1066, there are extraordinarily rich document collections relating to land, buildings and people of all social classes in every county.

 Some records survive in unbroken runs of nearly eight centuries.
 Work can be undertaken into all aspects of local or national history, and documents examined in Kentish archives or further afield.
+By no means all material is yet on the web, and even if there is an index, there is no substitute to examining original records. |

 Did you Know?